awsdocs/amazon-ec2-user-guide/doc_source/SSL-on-an-instance.md

   For more information, see [Authorizing Inbound Traffic for Your Linux Instances](authorizing-access-to-an-instance.md)\.
 + Install the Apache web server\.
 For step\-by\-step instructions, see [Tutorial: Install a LAMP Web Server on Amazon Linux 2](ec2-lamp-amazon-linux-2.md)\.
 Only the httpd package and its dependencies are needed, so you can ignore the instructions involving PHP and MariaDB\.
-+ To identify and authenticate websites, the SSL/TLS public key infrastructure \(PKI\) relies on the Domain Name System \(DNS\)\.
-If you plan to use your EC2 instance to host a public website, you need to register a domain name for your web server or transfer an existing domain name to your Amazon EC2 host\.
++ To identify and authenticate websites, the TLS public key infrastructure \(PKI\) relies on the Domain Name System \(DNS\)\.
+To use your EC2 instance to host a public website, you need to register a domain name for your web server or transfer an existing domain name to your Amazon EC2 host\.
 Numerous third\-party domain registration and DNS hosting services are available for this, or you may use [Amazon Route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/Welcome.html)\.
+**Important**
+This tutorial's instructions for acquiring CA\-signed host certificates will not work unless you own a registered and hosted DNS domain\.

-## Step 1: Enable SSL/TLS on the Server<a name="ssl_enable"></a>
+## Step 1: Enable TLS on the Server<a name="ssl_enable"></a>

-This procedure takes you through the process of setting up SSL/TLS on Amazon Linux 2 with a self\-signed digital certificate\.
+This procedure takes you through the process of setting up TLS on Amazon Linux 2 with a self\-signed digital certificate\.

 **Note**
 A self\-signed certificate is acceptable for testing but not production\.
 If you expose your self\-signed certificate to the internet, visitors to your site are greeted by security warnings\.

-**To enable SSL/TLS on a server**
+**To enable TLS on a server**

 1. [Connect to your instance](EC2_GetStarted.md#ec2-connect-to-instance-linux) and confirm that Apache is running\.